-The following tables list two project classifications - projects that are regionally significant and projects exempt from regional analysis.
+Projects within the TIP have grouped into two project classifications - projects that are regionally significant and projects exempt from regional analysis - and can be found in the following section (page 17).
 The first table shows projects that were modeled for air quality conformity during the 2016 LRTP Update.
 The second table shows projects reviewed by local, state and federal agencies and determined to be exempt.